aayushagra/PyWhoisDownloader/README.md

 To use this script, first you need to edit these two variables inside the tasks.py file:

 broker      = ""
-#Celery Compatible message broker.
-Example: redis://127.0.0.1
+#Celery Compatible message broker Example: redis://127.0.0.1

 bucket_name = ""
 #Name of the Google Cloud Bucket